What Exactly is Crowdfunding?

 Secondly, you have a lot of people backing your project.
 Thereby, giving you an option to get the first promotion done by a lot of stakeholders.

-Crowdfunding for startups in India is relatively a new concept.
+Crowdfunding in India is relatively a new concept.

 In good old days, we had a person going door to door asking good Samaritans for contribution to a worthy cause.

 History shows, crowdfunding is a very old concept.

 Today, crowdfunding like most of our life’s things is an automated process relying more on technology. i.e., we have web-based platforms for crowdfunding.

 The business/person in need of crowdfunding goes and posts their project on the crowdfunding websites.
 The usual parameters defined while setting up the project are:

 - Name of the project